16 Conference Titles | Two NCAA Playoff Appearances | 27 All-Americans | Four Academic All-Americans | One Rhodes Scholar | 1921 National Champions

 Coach White has served as the offensive coordinator and quarterbacks coach at Centre College since joining the staff in 2008.

-Under White’s supervision, the Colonel offense has established several school records in back-to-back seasons.
-Centre set a new record for most yards in a season in 2014 with 4,841 yards, topping the previous mark of 4,453 yards set by White and the Colonels in 2013.
-Centre also captured single-season program records with 833 total plays in 2014 with 445.3 yards per game in 2013.
+Under White’s guidance, the Colonel offense has established several school records in three consecutive seasons.
+Centre set a new record for most yards in a season in 2015 with 4,991 total yards, topping the previous marks of 4,841 yards in 2014 and 4,453 yards set by White and the Colonels in 2013.
+Centre also captured single-season program records with 499.1 yards per game in 2015 and 833 total plays in 2014.

 White and the Colonel offense produced 1,000-yard rushers in back-to-back seasons in 2013 and ’14.
 Meisner tallied 1,036 rushing yards in 2013, while First Team All-SAA selection Nolan Coulter rushed for 1,162 yards in 2014, which paced the SAA and ranks third for a single season in program history.
 Prior to 2013, Centre’s last 1,000-yard rusher was Kris Garrett in 1995.

 White and the Colonel offense also had a 1,000-yard receiver in 2014 in First Team All-SAA selection Max Mazza.
 Mazza set a single-season program record with 1,153 receiving yards, a figure that also led the SAA and ranked 17th in NCAA Division III.